Note to self: noting a contract is NOT the same as noting an insured...

 “Indemnity to Principal: any Principal to whom the Insured is carrying out work and against such claim is brought arising from an Occurrence arising in connection with the carrying out of such work.”

-A few thoughts immediately come to mind when critiquing this term:
+A few thoughts immediately come to mind when considering this term:

 🔹 𝗪𝗵𝗼 𝘀𝗽𝗲𝗮𝗸𝘀 𝗹𝗶𝗸𝗲 𝘁𝗵𝗶𝘀?
-In trying to mesh the endorsement with the policy’s insuring clause, the author has ended up a bit tongue-tied.
-Drafting is most effective when it communicates—clearly, unambiguously, in ordinary language—what cover is being provided.
+In trying to mesh the endorsement with the policy’s main insuring clause— (a good thing!)— the author has unfortunately ended up a bit tongue-tied.
+Effective drafting communicates—clearly, unambiguously, and using ordinary language harmonious with the wording—what cover is being provided.

 🔹 𝗪𝗲𝗿𝗲 𝘁𝗵𝗲𝘆 𝗰𝗹𝗲𝗮𝗿 𝗼𝗻 𝘄𝗵𝗮𝘁 𝘁𝗵𝗲𝘆 𝘄𝗮𝗻𝘁𝗲𝗱 𝘁𝗼 𝗰𝗼𝘃𝗲𝗿?
-The muddled drafting suggests they weren’t.
-And while they may later claim they never meant to provide “wider” or "narrower" than usual cover, subjective intention is irrelevant.
-What typically matters is what’s written—in black and white—in the policy.
+The muddled drafting suggests otherwise.
+And while they may later claim they never meant to provide “wide” or "narrow" principals cover, subjective intention is typically irrelevant.
+What matters is what’s written—in black and white—in the policy.

 🔹 𝗗𝗶𝗱 𝘁𝗵𝗲𝘆 𝗮𝗽𝗽𝗿𝗲𝗰𝗶𝗮𝘁𝗲 𝘁𝗵𝗲 𝗹𝗲𝗴𝗮𝗹 𝘄𝗲𝗶𝗴𝗵𝘁 𝗼𝗳 𝗰𝗼𝗻𝗻𝗲𝗰𝘁𝗶𝗻𝗴 𝗽𝗵𝗿𝗮𝘀𝗲𝘀 𝗹𝗶𝗸𝗲 “𝗮𝗿𝗶𝘀𝗶𝗻𝗴 𝗳𝗿𝗼𝗺” 𝗮𝗻𝗱 “𝗶𝗻 𝗰𝗼𝗻𝗻𝗲𝗰𝘁𝗶𝗼𝗻 𝘄𝗶𝘁𝗵”?
 These little words can dramatically narrow or broaden coverage.
 By departing from usual wording, the scope of cover may also have shifted in a way unintended.

 And like any skill, it can be learned.
-The more we practise, the better we get.
+The more we practise, the better we get — at writing, negotiating or accepting — endorsements and insurance terms that actually get the job done.

 What's in a name?